 It is up to the working group ballot resolution committee to decide whether or not a negative comment is new or an iteration of a previous comment.
 Remember, during a recirculation ballot, balloters can only vote on the changed portion of the document and on any unresolved negative comments.

-When must the Sponsor initiate an additional recirculation?
+When must the Standards Committee initiate an additional recirculation?

-If new negatives with comments are received on changes to the draft being recirculated, or if technical changes were made to the draft as a result of the previous recirculation, the Sponsor must initiate an additional recirculation.
+If new negatives with comments are received on changes to the draft being recirculated, or if technical changes were made to the draft as a result of the previous recirculation, the Standards Committee must initiate an additional recirculation.